-Tax payers seeking non-deduction of tax from certain incomes are required to file a self declaration in Form No. 15G or Form No.15H as per the provisions of Section 197A of the Income-tax Act, 1961 In order to reduce the cost of compliance and ease the compliance burden for both, the tax payer and the tax deductor, the Central Board of Direct Taxes (CBDT) has simplified the format for self declaration in Form No.15G or 15H.
-The procedure for submission of the Forms by the deductor has also been simplified in the Income-tax Rules, 1962 by substituting newly constructed rule 29C.
+Tax payers seeking non-deduction of tax from certain incomes are required to file a self declaration in Form No. 15G or Form No. 15H as per the provisions of Section 197A of the Income-tax Act, 1961 In order to reduce the cost of compliance and ease the compliance burden for both, the tax payer and the tax deductor, the Central Board of Direct Taxes (CBDT) has simplified the format for self declaration in Form No.15G or 15H.
+The procedure for submission of the Forms by the deductor has been specified under rule 29C of Income-tax Rules, 1962.

 Advatnages and features: